fschn90/gpe-parser/README.md

   - https://www.geonames.org

 - write README, like a pro
+- include sqlQuery as parameter in methods
-- make parameters for mehthods
+- setLog function, esp. for name